facebook/react-native/docs/GettingStarted.md

 #### 3. Set up the ANDROID_HOME environment variable

-The React Native command line interface requires the `ANDROID_HOME` environment variable to be set up.
+The React Native tools require some environment variables to be set up in order to build apps with native code.

 <block class="native mac android" />